How Private Student Loans Work

 How fast you can get a private student loan depends primarily on the lender.
 Most private student loan applications can be submitted online and take an average of fifteen minutes to complete.
 Approval times can vary, but most lenders will let you know if you’re approved within a matter of days.

-At College Ave, we’ve simplified our application so you can get an instant decision in as little as three minutes.
+At College Ave, we’ve simplified our private student loans application so you can get an instant decision in as little as three minutes.

 How to Get a Private Student Loan: Step by Step